dhowe/RiTaV1/README.android.md

 To install:

-1. 'Start a new Android Studio project' with Application name 'Rita Example' and Company Domain 'example.com' and select 'Blank Activity' and then finsih
+1. 'Start a new Android Studio project' with application name 'Rita Example' and dompany domain 'example.com', select 'Blank Activity' and then finish
-2. in the project window (alt + 1 / cmd + 1) 'manifests', 'java' and 'res' packges can be seen under 'app'
+2. In the project window 'manifests', 'java' and 'res' packges can be seen under 'app'
-3. right click on 'java' and create a new 'Package' called 'libs', drag the [rita-latest.jar](http://rednoise.org/rita/download/rita-latest.jar) inside
+3. Right click on 'java' and create a new package called 'libs', dragging the [rita-latest.jar](http://rednoise.org/rita/download/rita-latest.jar) inside
-4. when prompted check 'Search for references' and select 'Unlock files'
+4. When prompted check 'Search for references' and select 'Unlock files'
-5. right click on the jar file > 'Add As Library...'
+5. Right-click on the jar file > 'Add As Library...'
-6. Add 'import rita.*;' to the java file
+6. Add 'import rita.*;' to the top of your .java file

 To run: